-In one instance where there was particular urgency, a warrant was issued orally.
-The supporting documentation was nevertheless subsequently provided within the required statutory timeframe.
+454 such applications were made during the reporting period.
+In 4 instances where there was particular urgency, a warrant was issued orally.
+In each instance the supporting documentation was nevertheless subsequently provided within the required statutory timeframe.

 2.1.4 Section 22 Extension and variation of surveillance device warrant